Profit Shifting and International Tax Reforms: Introduction

+Second, our research contributes to empirical studies on the real effects of corporate tax reforms, extending the analysis beyond changes in tax revenues (see \citealp{suarez-serrato_who_2016} and \citealp{fuest_higher_2018} in the domestic context, and \citealp{hines_fiscal_1994}, \citealp{hines_lessons_1999}, \citealp{grubert_effect_1998}, \citealp{egger_impact_2015}, \citealp{serrato_2018}, \citealp{demooij_tp_2020, demooij_thin_2021}, \citealp{bilicka_real_2021} in the international context).
+In line with the results from this literature, our model allows firms to adjust their location and profit-shifting strategy after a tax reform.
+We also show that both of these margins of adjustment quantitatively matter to estimate reforms' impact on tax revenues and welfare.

-There is a scarce but burgeoning literature on the evaluation of international tax reforms (\citealp{hanappi2020impact}).
-Detailed discussions of the reforms of international taxation and their potential impacts are discussed in \citet{fuest2019international}, \citet{imf_corporate_2019} and \citet{devereux_taxing_2021}.
-Most of the literature evaluates the so-called Pillar II \textit{i.e.} the introduction of minimum taxation. \citet{assessment_oecd_2020} and \citet{collecting_eutax_2021} propose estimations of the expected tax revenue gains from the implementation of Pillar II.
-None of these contributions allow for real and profit shifting responses of multinational firms.
-They moreover focus on tax revenues.
-We show the importance of variations in corporate taxation and the redistribution of taxing rights in countries' welfare.
-On the theoretical side, \citet{johannesen_global_2022} provides an interesting contribution highlighting the importance of the minimum tax rate on welfare.
-When the minimum tax rate is sufficiently high to eliminate profit shifting, global minimum taxation leads to positive welfare gains for non-tax-haven countries.
-However, this tax competition model does not consider the real responses of multinational firms which might affect the welfare results.
+We also contribute to the burgeoning literature that evaluates international tax reforms (\citealp{hanappi2020impact}).
+The reforms of international taxation and their potential impacts are discussed, for instance, in \citet{fuest2019international}, \citet{imf_corporate_2019}, \citet{clausing_ending_2021}, and \citet{devereux_taxing_2021}.
+Most of the literature evaluates the so-called Pillar II \textit{i.e.} the introduction of minimum taxation. \citet{assessment_oecd_2020} and \citet{collecting_eutax_2021} propose estimations of the expected tax revenue gains from implementing Pillar II.\footnote{In addition to these revenue estimations, \citet{bachas_effective_2023} explores the impact of Pillar II on developing countries, and \citet{bilicka_tax-avoidance_2023} discusses the effect of Pillar II on IP location incentives.} None of these contributions allow for real and profit-shifting responses from multinational firms nor general equilibrium effects.
+Moreover, they focus exclusively on tax revenues and do not consider country-level welfare or the worldwide optimality of the reforms.
+Our model also allows us to quantify the impact of these reforms on welfare and on the incentive for countries to adjust their tax rate post-reform.
+To the best of our knowledge, this is also the first effort to benchmark the current reform against the DBCFT proposal.
+We find that a unilateral DBCFT reform can generate substantial welfare effects.
+Our results point to the quantitative importance of violations of Lerner symmetry (\citealp{costinot2019lerner}), driven by the presence of multinationals.